 that your toe looks odd or hurts, talk to your doctor.
 You may be able to fix

 your toe with home treatment.
-If you do not treat your toe right away, you are
+If you don't treat the problem right away, you are

 more likely to need surgery.

 Tight shoes are the